-maintal doses of radiation have long term effects measured in a statistical of Assuming that total exposure is what counts (e.g. a dose of one rem each we million people will produce the same effects as a dose of 10 rem each to 100,000 people), the incidence of fatal cancers has been estimated to be 50-500 at million person rem.
-A similar incidence of genetic effects could be second.
+Sublethal doses of radiation have long term effects measured in a statistical way.
+Assuming that total exposure is what counts (e.g. a dose of one rem each to a million people will produce the same effects as a dose of 10 rem each to 100,000 people), the incidence of fatal cancers has been estimated to be 50-500 per million person rem.
+A similar incidence of genetic effects could be expected.
 A more detailed discussion is given in section 10.1.

-me only weapons where the effects of direct radiation are likely to predominate are low yield, or enhanced radiation, weapons.
-A low yield explosion could real from a terrorist weapon or from the use of tactical nuclear weapons.
-A solution would give a dose of 600 rems out to 800 m, while the damaging areous of blast would only extend to 450 m.
-The effects of a 1 kt enhanced radiation weapon (neutron bomb) are illustrated in Figure 2.1(21).
-To give some extractive to the area involved, the population density of a residential area are lealend is about 20 persons/ha, and a typical section is 0.1 ha in area.
+The only weapons where the effects of direct radiation are likely to predominate are low yield, or enhanced radiation, weapons.
+A low yield explosion could result from a terrorist weapon or from the use of tactical nuclear weapons.
+A lkt explosion would give a dose of 600 rems out to 800 m, while the damaging effects of blast would only extend to 450 m.
+The effects of a 1 kt enhanced radiation weapon (neutron bomb) are illustrated in Figure 2.3(23).
+To give some perspective to the area involved, the population density of a residential area in New Zealand is about 20 persons/ha, and a typical section is 0.1 ha in area.